 - Minimum programme enrollment threshold: 65 points out of 100.

 Written assignment.
-Please submit a motivation letter (5000-6000 characters) in which you also answer to the following questions:
+Please submit a motivation letter (approximately 5000-6000 characters with spaces) in which you also answer to the following questions:

 - The choice of the study programme: Why Tallinn University?
 Why this specific programme?
 What interests you about social sciences?
 What kinds of courses and fields are you most interested in and why?